1963 New Zealand Labour Party leadership election: Background

 Leader Walter Nash had led Labour since 1951 and after his government's defeat in 1960 he defied expectations by not announcing his intention to retire from the leadership.
-Pressure within the Labour Party membership built up for a leadership change, though Nash was reluctant to stand down and was determined not be succeeded by Nordmeyer.
+The night of the election he stated he would lead the Labour Party "as long as the Labour Party wants me to lead it" in response to a question from a journalist.
+Pressure within the Labour Party membership built up for a leadership change, though Nash was reluctant to stand down and was determined not be succeeded by Arnold Nordmeyer.
 His preferred successor, Jerry Skinner, died in April 1962 though Nash decided still to remain leader for the 1963 election with Fred Hackett elected as his new deputy.
-However, in December 1962 party president Martyn Finlay (who had a strained relationship with Nash) wrote a letter to the caucus recommending a change in leadership, though was careful enough not to specifically suggest a successor.
-Following this, Nash finally announced his resignation and Hackett was known to be terminally ill.
-Both of Nash's deputy leaders were unable to succeed him and other potential leadership contenders Michael Moohan, Norman Kirk and Hugh Watt ruled themselves out.
+By June 1962 Nash told the caucus that he would resign at the end of the year unless caucus requested otherwise.
+In December 1962 party president Martyn Finlay (who had a strained relationship with Nash) wrote a letter to the caucus recommending a change in leadership, though was careful enough not to specifically suggest a successor.
+At the beginning of the final caucus meeting of the year Nash told caucus that he would resign at a caucus meeting in February and he would not be a candidate for re-election.
+In February 1963 Nash finally retired as leader of the Labour Party.
+Both of Nash's deputy leaders were unable to succeed him, as Hackett was now known to be terminally ill, and other potential leadership contenders Michael Moohan, Norman Kirk and Hugh Watt ruled themselves out.

 Candidates

 Arnold Nordmeyer

 Arnold Nordmeyer had been a contender for the leadership for many years prior.
-By 1963 his only convincing rival, Jerry Skinner, had died in April 1962 and Fred Hackett, another contender, had died in March 1963.
+By 1963 his only convincing rival, Jerry Skinner, had died in April 1962 and Fred Hackett, another contender, was terminally ill.
+In the previous Labour government he had been Minister of Finance from 1957 to 1960.
+Nordmeyer, while seen by the press as the likeliest successor to Skinner for the deputy leadership, was defeated in the caucus ballot by Hackett.
+Despite this earlier defeat, he was once again seen by media as the likely candidate to succeed Nash as leader.

 Result

 As Nordmeyer was the only officially nominated candidate, he was universally elected as leader.
+For the deputy leadership, Hugh Watt defeated Norman Kirk in a ballot held at the subsequent caucus meeting.
 Nash remained leader until 31 March and Nordmeyer took over his roles as party leader and Leader of the Opposition.

 Deputy-leadership ballot

 Aftermath

-Nordmeyer would remain the Labour Party's leader until 1965 when he was ousted as leader by Norman Kirk.
-He led Labour to an election loss in 1963 where Labour's vote did increase though only equated to one extra seat.
-Deputy leader Hugh Watt remained in his position despite the leadership change.